ryanmcandrew/pedal/readme.md

 # Bugs

 - 001 - audio chops up when moving controls and the window
-- 002 - updating one control on the window updates all of them - possibly a cause for bug 001.
+  - I believe the GIL is screwing me for this.
+Might need to base the root app in C++, though possibly can run separate processes and implement messaging from the kivy gui to command audio controls.
+Only tried threading the audio playback, could try threading the kvApp.run() routine in addition to audio.
+Proper pipeline would likely help.
 - 003 - streamed 32bit wav file is sped up by doubling the framerate to cover up a bug that causes normal frame rate to sound bit crushed on playback
-- 004 - the audio device id to send audio to is hard coded to be the value I saw my active audio was on my dev machine.
-It should be mapped to a configuration file drop down menu and chosen on the window.
+- 004 - audio device ID no longer hard coded, but changing the device ID after the first play of audio will not change the device used due to null check in play_wav_thread()
-- 005 - tried to fill out delay widget class with more attributes for the pedalboard effects. on_move_update isn't properly updating the delay module despite mapping the pedalboard.Delay attribute seemingly correctly to coprresponding gui control attributes of the widget.
+- 005 - tried to fill out delay widget class with more attributes for the pedalboard effects. on_move_update isn't properly updating the delay module despite mapping the pedalboard.Delay attribute seemingly correctly to corresponding gui control attributes of the widget.

 # References